Find The Ally You Need With A Board-Certified Family Law Attorney

 Unlike child custody decisions, which rely on subjective factors, child support is based on the numbers.
 The court enters the income and resources of both parents into an equation, which then determines the appropriate level of child support.

 However, child support is not without some variance.
-Attorney Tortora knows the legal side and the numbers side and can guide you with skill and confidence.
+Child support attorney Tortora knows the legal side and the numbers side and can guide you with skill and confidence.

 What Is Child Custody In North Carolina?